 The GSA technical team has worked diligently to provide the best available data for this annual report but are constrained by data availability, lack of funding, and no supporting consulting firm.
 We were left with a flawed water budget from our GSP development that we have updated for WY 2022 but still lacks basin specifics needed for management.
-We hope to address these in the five year update.
-A majority of the wells used for the annual report are measured by DWR and due to technical difficulties, the SGMA portal was not available for download until March 2022 and many wells do not have consistent monitoring during to staffing at DWR.
+We hope to address these in the five-year update.
+A majority of the wells used for the annual report are measured by DWR.
+Due to technical difficulties, the SGMA portal was not available for download until March 2022 and many wells have not had consistent monitoring due to staffing at DWR.